sandialabs/DGTile/doc/theory/trees.rst

   :width: 500
   :alt: Z-curve ordering of a 2D mesh

-The psuedo-code below illustrates how a z-curve ordering of an arbitrary tree is obtained recursively, starting from the root global id :math:`0`.
+The pseudo-code below illustrates how a z-curve ordering of an arbitrary tree is obtained recursively, starting from the root global id :math:`0`.

 .. code-block:: lua